 In the spring of 2002, I searched GoDaddy to see if mrtechnique.com was available and it was!
 I felt like I struck gold and purchased the name immediately.
 Without boring you to death with specifics, I set up Mr. Technique® as a personal website.
 I wanted to have some photos and graphics on my website, so I bought Teach Yourself Visually Photoshop 2 I believe.
 I mowed through it in two days, and I was anxious to put my new found graphic design skills to work on my website.

 Within a couple of months of setting up my website, I picked up my first two clients.
-I did this while I was living in The Big Apple.
+I did this while I was living in The Big Apple, New York City.
 I wasn't working for my buddy's web development company in Atlanta anymore, so I was freelancing.
 I didn't know that much about designing websites back then, but I guess I knew enough to get paid a little for it.

 I started imagining myself doing this on a full time basis, but I wasn't quite there yet.
 I didn't have the knowledge or more importantly, enough clients...yet.
 I started reading books and doing online tutorials to gather more knowledge about web design while I worked a few other jobs to support myself.